 Quinta do Vallado

-2 miles away from Régua, you can find Quinta do Vallado, a very special place.
-This farm was built on 1716 and owned by the legendary Antónia Adelaide Ferreira.
-Today, it is home to one of the most famous brands of Oporto wine, that also produces red wine.
+The last stop on our tour is 2 miles away from Régua, and here you will find Quinta do Vallado.
+This farm was built in 1716 and owned by the legendary Antónia Adelaide Ferreira.
+Today, it is home to one of the most famous brands of Oporto wine, as well as also producing red wine.

-For the last few years, the company behind it has started to invest in wine tourism and now offers 8 bedrooms, in a new accommodation wing built from shale.
-The main house has an additional 5 bedrooms and prices start at 120 euro a night.
+For the last few years, the company behind it has started to invest in wine tourism and now offers 8 bedrooms, in a new accommodation wing.
+The main house has an additional 5 bedrooms, with prices start at 150 euros a night.

-Here you can enjoy many activities centred around wine and wine production.
-Classes, workshops (35-50 euro), picnics in the vineyards with regional products, and boat ride on the Douro river.
+In this beautiful area you can enjoy many activities centred around wine and wine production.
+These include classes, workshops, picnics in the vineyards with regional products, and boat rides on the Douro river.

 - Address: Quinta do Vallado, Vilarinho dos Freires, 5050-364 Peso da Régua, Portugal